agemooij/riak-scala-client/README.md

 ## What is this?

-A fast, non-blocking idiomatic Scala client library for interacting with [Riak].
+A fast, non-blocking Scala client library for interacting with [Riak].

 ## Current Status (March 2013): Preparing for public release